Gestify-ML/yolo/README.md

    - Averages ~10% battery usage per hour during operation
 - Andriod App CPU Usage:
    - ~100ms average inference time with ten_gestures_full model

-To do:
-* Accuracy Metrics (Initial Accuracy of the model will not be evaluated)
-  * Model accuracy comparison
-  * Performance degradation analysis